A family-owned weekly newspaper is set to be published in full colour for the first time as part of a relaunch.

 The new-look paper will increase to 32-pages to make more space for community news, while a fortnightly property section will also feature.

-The Barnard Castle-based title, which is owned by Lord Barnard and operated by his daughter Carolyn Vane, currently employs 40 staff.
+The Barnard Castle-based title, owned by Lord Barnard and operated by his daughter Carolyn Vane, currently employs 40 staff and celebrated its 160th anniversary last year.

 Editor Trevor Brookes said: “A great deal of effort has gone into the new look to retain the unique character that our loyal readers enjoy so much.